-1. The proposal will lead to a loss in the amount of employment land in the Borough, at a time when the Council is allocating Green Belt sites through the local plan process to provide adequate employment land to meet the needs of the Borough t 2030.
+1. The proposal will lead to a loss in the amount of employment land in the Borough, at a time when the Council is allocating Green Belt sites through the local plan process to provide adequate employment land to meet the needs of the Borough to 2030.
 This is considered to significantly and demonstrably outweigh the benefits of the proposal.
-It has therefore not been satisfactorily demonstrated that there is no reasonable prospect of the site being used for employment purposes, as required by paragraph 22 of the NPPF and policy EG3 of the emerging Cheshire East Local Plan Strategy.
-The proposed development is therefore contrary to policies E1 and E2 of the Macclesfield Borough Local Plan, policy EG3 of the Proposed Changes Version of the emerging Cheshire East Local Plan Strategy and paragraph 22 of the Framework
+It has not been satisfactorily demonstrated that there is no reasonable prospect of the site being used for employment purposes, or that the site is no longer suitable or viable for employment use, as required by paragraph 22 of the NPPF and policy EG3 of the emerging Cheshire East Local Plan Strategy.
+The proposed development is therefore contrary to policies E1 and E2 of the Macclesfield Borough Local Plan, policy EG3 of the Proposed Changes Version of the emerging Cheshire East Local Plan Strategy and paragraph 22 of the Framework.